It's finally over: Twins lose again to Yankees to end woeful season series

 The Twins hold a .619 winning percentage since April 22, the start of their 12-game winning streak, but they never figured out how to beat the team that has tortured them for the last two decades.
 New York dropped one season series to the Twins in the last 23 years — last season was the exception — but this was its first sweep over the Twins since 2009.

-Grisham entered Thursday with two hits in 39 at-bats this season (.051 batting average).
+"Their pitching has been outstanding lately so to score five runs on that pitching staff, it's outstanding," López said.
+"The offense kept battling.
+I just kept getting in a deeper hole inning after inning.
+That's exactly what I should not be doing.
+It's on me."

-Twins catcher Christian Vázquez hit a game-tying homer in the third inning, his second straight game with an extra-base hit matches his total from his first 35 games.
-López responded by walking his first three batters — Juan Soto, Aaron Judge and Giancarlo Stanton — in the bottom half of the inning.
+After Twins catcher Christian Vázquez hit a game-tying homer in the third inning, López responded by walking his first three batters — Juan Soto, Aaron Judge and Giancarlo Stanton — in the bottom half of the inning.
 López entered with 11 walks in 67 innings this season.

+"I've had games this season I walk away and I'm like, 'Man, I wonder what could have been different today?'"
+López said.
+"It's pretty obvious.
+Six walks.
+Hit by pitch.
+That's seven free passes right there against a lineup as good as this one.
+You're just giving them fuel."

 López, who had his ERA balloon to 5.45, surrendered two more runs in the fourth inning after Anthony Volpe reached on an infield single and Judge drew a four-pitch walk.
-With López mired in yet another jam, Volpe and Judge executed a double steal, and Vázquez's throw to third base bounced into left field after it was well wide of the bag.
-Two pitches after the throwing error, Stanton hit an RBI single up the middle.
+Volpe and Judge executed a double steal, and Vázquez's throw to third base bounced into left field, enabling Volpe to score.
+Two pitches later, Stanton hit an RBI single up the middle.

 The Twins, despite López's poor start, had their best offensive game against the Yankees.
-Righthanded starter Marcus Stroman lasted only 4 2/3 innings.
-After putting two runners in scoring position with none out in the fifth inning, Carlos Correa hit a sacrifice fly and Max Kepler dropped a ground-rule RBI double down the left-field line on a ball that Judge, the Yankees left fielder, inexplicably didn't attempt to catch.
+Marcus Stroman lasted only 4⅔ innings.
+After putting two runners in scoring position with none out in the fifth inning, Carlos Correa hit a sacrifice fly and Max Kepler dropped a ground-rule RBI double down the left-field line on a ball that Judge, the left fielder, inexplicably didn't try to catch.

 Kepler's double was the Twins' first hit with a runner in scoring position in their six games against the Yankees, ending a 0-for-25 streak, and he scored from third when Carlos Santana hit a two-out RBI single to right field.

-The Twins, trailing by three runs after a 56-minute rain delay at the end of the fifth inning, left two men on base in the sixth inning when Kepler struck out against reliever Luke Weaver.
-Correa, who homered off Stroman in the first inning, was robbed of a hit in the eighth inning with two runners on base after Volpe made a diving stop in the shortstop hole and fired a throw to second base for an inning-ending force out.
+The Twins, down three runs after a 56-minute rain delay at the end of the fifth inning, left two men on base in the sixth and eighth innings.
+Royce Lewis stood on deck for the game's final out, unable to step to the plate representing the tying run.